Max-Makhrov/sheets2pdf_gs/README.md

 # sheets2pdf_gs
-Library for converting Google Sheets Into PDF.
+Library for converting Google Sheets™ Into PDF.

 Featurs
  * ⚙️ All settings including custom headers and footers